UPS Battery Lifecycle — SLA vs Lithium-Ion Myths & Facts

-UPS battery technology continues to evolve in 2025, but persistent myths still cloud decision-making for IT managers, building supervisors, and tender buyers charged with keeping mission-critical infrastructure online.
-At UPSPlusBattery, we combine more than a decade of hands-on battery expertise and cutting-edge practice to help you debunk those myths, understand the real facts about sealed lead-acid (SLA) versus lithium-ion batteries, and make informed, risk-free decisions about calibration, replacement, and long-term power resilience—always with a strong focus on XPC UPS systems as the gold standard for reliability.
+UPS battery technology continues to evolve in 2026, but persistent myths still cloud decision-making for IT managers, building supervisors, and tender buyers charged with keeping mission-critical infrastructure online.
+At UPSPLUSBATTERY, we combine more than a decade of hands-on battery expertise to help you debunk those myths, understand the real facts about sealed lead-acid (SLA / VRLA) versus lithium-ion batteries, and make informed, risk-free decisions about calibration, replacement, and long-term power resilience.

 Let's look at the key differences between the two dominant UPS battery types and why it matters when optimizing system reliability.